GPSDD/world-bank-index-adapter/README.md

 | license                   |                       | 'CC BY 4.0'   |
 | info                      | topics                |               |
 | status                    | -                     | 'published'   |

+## Dataset tagging strategy

+### Taxonomy

+World Bank datasets have "topics" associated with them, which this connector uses to tag the index datasets.
+Additionally, each WB dataset is tagged with the "worldbank" tag.

+### Graph

+World Bank datasets do not have a direct match to the graph elements, and thus no attempt at matching them is made.